Football-related activity of the CCS: European Competition

 Near to the stadium the CCS clashed with some of Anderlechts mob outside a bar and then attempted to coax another bar full of Anderlecht boys onto the street.
 The police broke all this up by firing CS gas into the Hibs mob and making a mass arrest.
 Inside the stadium the Hibs boys attempted to rip down the perimeter and segregation fences to get at Anderlechts mob which resulted in the police baton charging them.
 During the game as Anderlecht boys were taunting their Hibs adversaries the CCS starting ripping out the seats and throwing them towards the Belgians, as the police arrived there was another terrace battle between them and the Hibs casuals.
 When the match ended the Hibernian team approached the away end to raise the flags and banners brought by the fans as a sign of their appreciation.
 One set of players innocently hoisted the CCS flag but upon realising what section of the Hibs fans it belonged to they dropped it immediately, whilst one of the players picked it up and returned it to its owners who were again in the process of trying to rip down the perimeter fence.
 Later in Grand-Place there were a series of skirmishes between the CCS and mobs of Maghrebis which kept the police force busy most of the night.
 At Ostend ferry port the next day the Belgian police gleefully informed the departing Hibs mob about the boy who'd had his throat slashed that "Your friend is dead", thankfully this turned out not to be true.

-It wasn't until the first round of the UEFA Cup in 2005 when Hibernian played Dnipro Dnipropetrovsk in the Ukraine before another instance of continental football violence occurred when the CCS fought battles with Dnipro hooligans prior to the match taking place.
+It wasn't until the first round of the UEFA Cup in 2005 when Hibernian played Dnipro Dnipropetrovsk in Ukraine before another instance of continental football violence occurred when the CCS fought battles with Dnipro hooligans prior to the match taking place.
 A bar containing Hibs fans was also attacked by Ukrainian thugs using smoke canisters.

 European hooligans turned up on the streets of Edinburgh in 2010 for a Europa League third round qualifying match between Hibernian and NK Maribor from Slovenia.
 On the evening of the game an hour before kick-off there was a street brawl on the Canongate near to the Pancho Villa restaurant between the CCS and Maribor hooligans.
 As the fighting spread all over the road plant pots, café table and chairs, bottles, bricks even a newspaper stand were being used as weapons or being thrown whilst some thugs took off their belts and tried to strike people with the buckle end.
 The Scottish police in an apparent resemblance of Belgian police tactics arrested only a mass group of visiting thugs from Slovenia.